 - 1/4 cup (57 g) unsalted butter, softened

 - 1/3 cup (45 g) all purpose flour

 - 1/2 teaspoon cinnamon

-2 Sift together the 2 cups of flour, the baking powder and the salt.
-Set aside.
-Cream the butter and sugar until fluffy, about 3 minutes.
+2 Whisk together the 2 cups of flour, the baking powder and the salt in a medium bowl.
+Using a stand mixer (or by hand with a wooden spoon) beat together the butter and sugar until fluffy, about 3 minutes.
 Beat in the egg.
 Add the flour mixture in 3 parts, alternating with the milk.
-Toss the beries with the remaining 1 to 2 tablespoons of flour (to separate and scatter evenly throughout the batter) and fold in.
+Toss the berries with the remaining 1 to 2 tablespoons of flour (to separate and scatter evenly throughout the batter) and fold in.
 Pour batter into the prepared pan.
 Set aside.

-3 Combine ingredients for topping with a fork to make crumbly mixture.
+3 Combine ingredients for topping with a fork (or by hand) to make crumbly mixture.
 Sprinkle this over the batter.

 4 Bake for one hour, then test for doneness by gently inserting a fork.
 If it does not come out clean, give the cake another 5 to 10 minutes to bake.

 5 When the cake has cooled, run a knife around the edges and lift the cake out of the pan.